-- 17 (1) No business shall be transacted at any general meeting unless a quorum is present - (2) A quorum is: - (a) 4 members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater. - (3) The authorised representative of a member organisation shall be counted in the quorum.
+- 1) No business shall be transacted at any general meeting unless a quorum is present. - 2) A quorum is: - (a) 4 members present, in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one quarter of the total membership at the time; whichever is the greater. - 3) The authorised representative of a member organisation shall be counted in the quorum. - 4) The directors may make regulations permitting attendance at general meetings by any means whereby every participant can attend, speak and vote simultaneously with every other participant; such that persons may be considered present at the meeting even if not physically present in the same location.
+This is subject to a minimum of two members being physically present at the location address of the meeting. - 5) Any representative from Citizens Advice attending general meetings of the charity as an observer shall have the right to speak but not to vote at such meetings the meeting shall be adjourned to such time and place as the directors shall determine.

-18 (1) If:

-- (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present;
+- 1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present;